|Elmet Farmhouse – Terms & Conditions (October 2022)

 Data Management and Data Protection

-55. For administrative, security and insurance reasons, and in order to comply with government regulations regarding self-catering accommodation, guests will be asked to provide the following information at the time of booking: name, address, landline and mobile telephone numbers, email address of person booking; total number of guests; names of guests, including the age of any children under 16; contact details for guests from other households,
+54 For administrative, security and insurance reasons, and in order to comply with government regulations regarding self-catering accommodation, guests may be asked to provide the following information at the time of booking: name, address, landline, mobile number and email address of person booking; total number of guests; names of the other guests and the age of any children under 16; contact details for guests from other households,

 The owners reserve the right to vary these Terms and Conditions at their discretion at any time.

 - Film and TV Locations

 - Gentleman Jack

 - Hardcastle Crags